Fitting Multiple Machine Learning Models with Performance Based Clustering: Experiments

 \subsection{Experiments Under Controlled Settings}

 We begin with the synthetic data generation procedure, followed by the experiments under this controlled setting.

-We generate the data using three different linear relations.
+We generate the data using three different linear relations, i.e., $K=3$.
 For each relation $r \in \{1, 2, 3\}$, we generate $ y_i^{(r)} = \sum_{j=1}^3 \beta_j^{(r)} x_{ij}^{(r)} + \epsilon_i^{(r)}$ , where $\beta_j^{(r)}$ is the randomly selected coefficient, $x_{ij}^{(r)} \sim \mathcal{N}(0, 1)$ is the feature value, and $\epsilon_i^{(r)} \sim \mathcal{N}(0, 0.1)$ is the Gaussian noise.
 We run 25 simulations and generate $N =5000$ different data points for each simulation, with approximately equal numbers from each relation.
 To assess the performance of our algorithm in the offline setting, i.e., without the ensemble outputs, we compare the cluster assignments of our algorithm to the known ground truth, i.e., which relation generated each point.
 We calculate the misclassification rate for a simulation as $\frac{1}{N} \sum_{i=1}^{N} \mathbbm{1}_{\{\hat{\gamma}_i \neq \gamma_i\}} $, where $N$ is the total number of data points, $\gamma_i$ is the ground truth cluster of the $i^\text{th}$ data point, $\hat{\gamma}_i$ is the predicted cluster.
-For each cluster, we assign a predicted label based on the majority ground truth label of its points.
-We average the misclassification rates of the simulations.
-The average misclassification rate of our approach is 7.633\% when $\hat{K}=3$ and 12.18\% when $\hat{K}=5$, whereas a baseline with the K-Means algorithm, which uses only the distances between the feature vectors, has a misclassification rate of 59.96\% when $\hat{K}=3$ and 76.04\% when $\hat{K}=5$\cite{kmeans}.
+We assign each predicted cluster a label via majority ground truth, then average misclassification rates over simulations.
+As shown in Table \ref{tab:khat_ablation}, when $\hat{K}>K$, our misclassification rate does not change significantly, which shows our algorithm is able to cluster points from same mechanisms under different conditions.
+Further, we examined randomly selected different initializations for $\hat{K}=3$ across 25 simulations; our algorithm yields an average misclassification rate of 7.507\% (standard deviation 3.589\%), demonstrating robustness to initial conditions.
 We selected $\zeta$ as a reasonable value using our insights from the real-life experiments.